Marin Software Incorporated (MRIN): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-Christopher Lien, Wister Walcott, and Joseph Chang established the company, bringing together expertise in software and digital advertising.
+The company was founded by Christopher Lien, Wister Walcott, and Joseph Chang, who brought together expertise in software and the emerging digital advertising landscape.

 Initial capital/funding

-Early venture capital funding fueled initial growth.
-Benchmark Capital led a Series A round raising $7.25 million in 2007, followed by a Series C led by DAG Ventures raising $16 million in 2008, setting the stage for platform development and market entry.
+Early growth was fueled by venture capital (VC).
+For instance, a Series A round led by Benchmark Capital in 2007 secured $7.25 million, providing the initial capital for product development.
+This was followed by a Series C in 2008, led by DAG Ventures, which raised another $16 million, setting the stage for platform expansion and market entry.

 Marin Software Incorporated's Evolution Milestones